celo-org/celo-monorepo/packages/mobile/e2e/README.md

 ## Setting up the VM

+### Android

 First install the emulator as described in the [SETUP readme](../../../SETUP.md#optional-install-an-android-emulator).

 By default, the e2e scripts will assume the VM name of `Pixel_API_29_AOSP_x86_64` recommended in the instructions but you can rename the VM as you like.

 Next, to improve reliability of the tests, configure the VM as described in the [Detox best practices doc](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidEmulatorsBestPractices.md).

+### iOS

+Ensure you have Xcode installed.

+Install [AppleSimulatorUtils](https://github.com/wix/AppleSimulatorUtils#installing) which is used in e2e scripts to launch the iOS simulator.

 ## Running the tests